dereklarmstrong/dereklarmstrong/README.md

 👋 Hey there!

-I have a passion for everything Cloud Engineering, Software Development, and Automation.
+I have a passion for everything Software Development, Architecture, Automation and Cloud Engineering.
 Be it projects or just daily tasks.
 I truly love being able to hit the "big red easy button" 🔴

 My motto is, if you can dream it, you can build it.